 - Warm up.
 Ease into your workout by doing the activity at a slower, gentler pace.
 That helps your heart (and the rest of your body) adjust slowly from resting to working hard.

-When you’re done, cool down by gradually slowing your pace.
-Don't just stop or sit down!
-Sitting, standing still, or lying down right after exercise can make you feel dizzy or light-headed or have heart palpitations (fluttering in your chest).
+- Cool down when you’re done.
+Gradually slow your pace -- don’t just stop suddenly.
+Sitting, standing still, or lying down right after exercise can make you feel dizzy or light-headed, or even have heart palpitations (a fluttery feeling in your chest).

 - Sip on water before, during, and after your workout.

 Pay Attention to Your Body